ExcelFunctions.net Logo

 Example 2 - Binomial Cumulative Distribution Function

-The chart on the right shows the Binomial Cumulative Distribution Function for 100 tosses of a coin.
+The above chart on the right shows the Binomial Cumulative Distribution Function for 100 tosses of a coin.
 The chart shows the probability that at most x heads will be thrown from 100 tosses of a coin.

 Formulas: